 Without the recognition of the above five principles, it will be impossible to facilitate a proper intellectual environment.

-After combining all the five principles, the teacher has to create a space of learning where the curriculum and development of the child can flourish.
+After combining all five principles, the teacher has to create a space of learning where the curriculum and development of the child can flourish.

 In an intellectual environment, children are provided with all the appropriate activities, materials, and apparatus that promote cognitive intelligence in young minds.